-There are no officers of the company who are former partners of KPMG Australia or BDO Australia.
+There are no officers of the company who are former partners of BDO Australia.

-Rounding of amounts
+Rounding of Amounts

-The Company is of a kind referred to in Corporations Instrument 2016/191, issued by the Australian Securities and Investments Commission, relating to 'rounding-off'.
+The Group is of a kind referred to in Corporations Instrument 2016/191, issued by the Australian Securities and Investments Commission, relating to 'rounding-off'.
 Amounts in this report have been rounded off in accordance with that Corporations Instrument to the nearest dollar.

-Auditor's independence declaration
+Auditor's Independence Declaration

-A copy of the auditor's independence declaration as required under section 307C of the Corporations Act 2001 is set out immediately after this directors' report.
+A copy of the auditor's independence declaration as required under Section 307C of the Corporations Act 2001 is set out immediately after this Directors' Report.